ForkedInTime/python-beginners/01-Programming-Basics/03-Fizz-Buzz/README.md

 #         print n
 ```

-:warning: Beware, this pseudo-code contains a **bug** :bug: - Can you spot it?
+⚠️ Beware, this pseudo-code contains a **bug** 🐛 - Can you spot it?
 If you don't, carry on, it will reveal itself later...

 </details>